 During the campaign, promises and commitments were made to the public.
-They will serve as the primary source and the substance of the first year's program, along with other issues raised by citizens, groups, staff and local officials during the transition process.
-A new governor will hear of even more issues from these groups, plus agency heads and state legislators, so an inventory of all clear and implied promises should be conducted before any action during the transition to assimilate other ideas is undertaken.
+They will serve as the primary source and the substance of the first year's program, along with other issues raised by citizens, stakeholder groups, staff and local officials during the transition process.
+An inventory of all clear and implied promises should be conducted before any action during the transition to assimilate other ideas is undertaken.
 This review will help identify issues of significance and help determine immediate and longer-term priorities.